MathieuNls/bianca/bianca.md

 Another advantage of BIANCA is that it uses commits that are used to fix previous defect-introducing commits to provide guidance to the developers on how to improve risky commits.
 This way, BIANCA goes one step further than existing techniques by providing developers with a potential fix for their risky commits.

 We validated the performance of BIANCA on 42 open source projects, obtained from Github.
 The examined projects vary in size, domain and popularity.
 Our findings indicate that BIANCA is able to flag risky commits with an average precision, recall and F-measure of 90.75%, 37.15% and 52.72%, respectively.
+Although the performance of BIANCA seems modest it is important to ground these results with the fact that BIANCA outperforms a baseline model by XXXX (mainly due to the data imbalance, i.e., most commits are not defect-inducing).
 Moreover, we found that only 8.6% of the risky commits detected by BIANCA match other commits from the same project.
 This finding stresses the fact that relationships across projects should be taken into consideration for effective prevention of risky commits.

 The remaining parts of this paper are organized as follows.
 In Section \ref{sec:relwork}, we present related work.
 Sections \ref{sec:bianca},  \ref{sec:exp} and \ref{sec:result} are dedicated to the BIANCA approach, the case study setup, and the case study results.
 Then, Sections \ref{sec:threats} and \ref{sec:conclusion} present the threats to validity and a conclusion accompanied with future work.